Volue-Public/energy-mesh-python/docs/source/authentication.rst

 	$ ping 172.20.101.20

-If the above commands both failed your network will not allow Kerberos authentication, and you will have to resolve your network issues.
+If the above commands both failed, your network will not allow Kerberos authentication, and you will have to resolve your network issues.

 Then we should see if we're able to connect to the KDC on the Kerberos port.
 By